This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 22. Georgetown University

 Georgetown University offers an online Graduate Certificate in Journalism and Digital Media (known as the Communication Culture & Technology program) that is a leading program in the greater Washington DC area.
-Degree candidates for GU’s online Journalism program must finish 18 graduate academic credits to meet the university’s graduation criteria.
+Degree candidates for GU’s online Journalism programs must finish 18 graduate academic credits to meet the university’s graduation criteria.
 Classes for Georgetown University’s online journalism program include journalistic content production, critical theory & contemporary media, plus an elective from a list of twenty options.

 Highlight: Georgetown University serves more than 18,900 students as one of the globe’s top schools.